Ballad of America, Inc.

 The music of the United States is a result of the often-hidden connections among cultural groups in our diverse society.
 We at Ballad of America, Inc. have experienced how the music brings people together, transcending age and ethnicity, to foster understanding and create community.
 We believe it connects people to the beauty and good that has arisen from the country's often troubled history.

-Finally, as Caroline Kennedy writes in A Patriot’s Handbook, “...children have an immense capacity for faith and for patriotism.
-If their introduction to the story of our country is captivating, they can develop a lifelong interest in history and a willingness to engage in civic life.”
+...children have an immense capacity for faith and for patriotism.
+If their introduction to the story of our country is captivating, they can develop a lifelong interest in history and a willingness to engage in civic life.

-In this time when too many people of all ages seem to be lacking knowledge of the story of our country, Ballad of America, Inc. provides a captivating introduction.
+In this time when too many people of all ages seem to be lacking knowledge of our history and understanding of our people and government, Ballad of America, Inc. provides a most captivating introduction.

-We continually research, write, and add new music articles to this website.
+We research, write, and catalog new articles, videos, and other resources related to America's music in our free, ever-expanding, browsable Music Library.
 Music is an incredibly powerful tool that helps people connect to the past and better understand each other.

-We develop resources to help teachers, both traditional and home school, integrate music into the study of history.
+We develop resources to help teachers, both traditional and home school, integrate music and United States history.
 Music offers a fascinating access point that can ignite students' passion for exploring the story of the United States.

 Board of Directors